lars1050/csc321-s25/02_git_collaborations/readme.md

 1. Navigate to your gitlab repo folder (with your username).
 1. Copy the contents of 02\_git\_collaborations into this folder.
-1. Add your partner(s) as collaborator(s) -- go to Manage-Members on Gitlab.
+1. <del>Add your partner(s) as collaborator(s) -- go to Manage-Members on Gitlab.</del> Because everyone is part of the same group, they already have access.

 #### Teammate(s) Get the Repo